Ten Popular Industrial Robot Applications

 These work on three linear axes using the Cartesian Coordinate system (X, Y and Z), meaning they use three sliding joints to move up and down, in and out and side to side.
-Cartesian robots are the most commonly used industrial robots, typically for CNC machines or 3D printing.
+The cartesian robot is the most commonly used industrial robot, typically for CNC machines or 3D printing.

 Selective Compliance Articulated Robot Arm (SCARA) robots have two parallel rotary joints that provide compliance in a plane.
-They are commonly used for assembly applications and specialize in lateral movements.
+The SCARA robot is commonly used for assembly applications and specializes in lateral movements.

 With anywhere from two to 10 (or more) joints, articulated robots are connected to the base with a twisting joint.
 Resembling a human arm, they are commonly used in packaging, painting, metal casting and other industrial applications.

 Heavily used for manufacturing in the food, pharmaceutical and electronic industries, these spider-like robots are connected with a common base.
-They are typically used for fast pick and place applications due their precision at high speeds.
+The delta robot is typically used for fast pick and place applications due its precision at high speed.